Teenoso: 1983: three-year-old season

 On Teenoso's first appearance as a three-year-old, he finished second in a ten-furlong maiden race at Haydock Park.
 The first sign of Teenoso's potential came eleven days later at Newmarket Racecourse, when he contested a maiden race over one and a half miles on heavy ground.
 The colt took the lead three furlongs from the finish and drew away from his opponents to win easily by eight lengths.
 The spring of 1983 was unusually cold and wet, leaving many horses struggling to reach peak fitness, while others were unable to cope with the unusually soft, muddy conditions.
 The continuing wet weather forced the abandonment of several trial races, including the Chester Vase (an intended target for Teenoso) and few of the previous year's leading two-year-olds (including Diesis Dunbeath and Gorytus) showed any worthwhile form.
 Teenoso's improving form and proven ability on heavy ground saw him made third favourite for the Lingfield Derby Trial in May.
 He took the lead five furlongs from the finish and stayed on well to win by three lengths from Shearwalk.

 When Lester Piggott, who had won the race eight times previously, elected to ride Teenoso in the Derby, the colt was strongly supported in the betting and started 9/2 favourite in a field of twenty-one runners.
 Racing on the heaviest ground seen at Epsom for many years, Teenoso was among the leaders from the start.
 Piggott sent the colt into the lead early in the straight and he was never in any apparent danger, winning by three lengths from the Irish-trained Carlingford Castle.
-The winning time of 2:49.07 was the slowest of the 20th century.
+The winning time of 2:49.07, in very wet going, was the slowest of the 20th century.

 The Irish Derby at the Curragh three and a half weeks later saw a meeting between Teenoso and the Prix du Jockey Club winner Caerleon.
 In contrast to Epsom, the ground in Ireland was unusually firm and Teenoso appeared to be unsuited to the conditions as he finished third, beaten by Shareef Dancer, who won impressively, and Caerleon.
 Teenoso was then trained for the St. Leger Stakes at Doncaster Racecourse in September.
 In his trial race, the Great Voltigeur Stakes at York in August, he ran disappointingly, finishing third to Seymour Hicks and Dazari.
 He returned from the race with an injury originally believed to be a stress fracture of the left hind leg.
 It seemed that Teenoso's injury would end his career, but subsequent examinations revealed it to be less serious than first feared and he was able to return to training in late autumn.